 Plastic and Vinyl Fences

 Vinyl fencing cost is estimated at $24 per foot.
-This includes material and cost to install.
+This includes material and costs to install.

-This large white vinyl privacy fence is a great balance between esthetics and function in man made fencing.
+This large white vinyl privacy fence is a great balance between aesthetics and function in man-made fencing.

 How to install Vinyl Fence